songyang-dev/flutter-lottie-tutorial/README.md

 ## Getting Started

-Please read the article here: [link to come].
+Please read the article [here](https://songyang.hashnode.dev/how-to-use-lottie-animations-in-flutter).

 You can clone the repository and launch the Flutter app with any targets.
 I recommend Android.